TennisVisuals/TMX_docs/pages/tmx/tmx_tournament_players.md

 ## Introduction

 The Players Tab is where tournament players are managed.
-Registered players may be synchronized with remote servers; additional players may be added from the local dataabase or removed from the tournament; players may also be signed in or out of the tournament.
+Registered players may be synchronized with remote servers; additional players may be created, added from the local database or removed from the tournament; players may also be signed in or out of the tournament.

 {% include image.html file="ch_tournament_players.png" alt="Tournament Players" caption="Tournament Players" %}